 I WANT TO HELP OTHERS, DEVELOP MY SKILLS AND PROMOTE MY PLACE TO THE WORLD THROUGH ORTHOPEDICS, WRITING, TRAVEL and PHOTOGRAPHY

-I’m an orthopedic surgeon for 7 years now and have been practicing medicine with keen interest on human stories.
+I’m an orthopedic surgeon and have been practicing medicine with keen interest on human stories.
 I teach orthopedics to residents and allied medical professionals.
-I write my thoughts on medicine and orthopedics in my medical blog, The Orthopedic Logbook.
+I write about medicine and orthopedics in my medical blog, The Orthopedic Logbook and in HealthXPh.net

-As a writer, outdoorsman and amateur photographer, I blog about the outdoors at Hiker’s Itch, post some of my photos in Twelve Inches Behind while exploring places with my camera, backpack and anti-histamines.
+As a writer, outdoorsman and amateur photographer, I blog about the outdoors at Hiker’s Itch, post some of my photos in Twelve Inches Behind after exploring places with my camera, backpack and anti-histamines.

-I’ve been to places, blended with the locals, heard their stories and photographed some.
-I wanted to travel some more and write about it in a book.
-I liked the idea of retiring someday in one laid back place with just my family, laptop, camera and an internet connection.
+I’ve been to number of places, blending with the locals, hear their stories and photographed some.
+I wanted to travel some more and write a book.
+I’d liked to retire in one laid back place with my family, laptop, camera and an internet connection.

-I am a cappuccino addict who loves to write until sleep catches up with me at night.
+I am a cappuccino addict who loves to write until sleep catches up at night.
 Travel, photography and writing are my anti-toxicity therapy.

-I have acrophobia or fear of the heights- literally and professionally, knowing that the higher you go up the mountain or in your profession, the greater is the pain when you fall.
-But, I have found ways not to be afraid.
+I have acrophobia or fear of the heights- literally and metaphorically, knowing that the higher you go up the mountain or in your profession, the greater is the pain when you fall.
+I have accepted this fear though.

-I own four blogs- Orthopedic Logbook, Hiker’s Itch, Tacurong Online and Hacked Life and writes about my experiences there.
-My write ups have been featured and quoted on some popular sites but none has not made me rich or popular so far.
+I own four blogs- Orthopedic Logbook, Hiker’s Itch, Tacurong Online and Matters of Life and Tech.
+I’ve received some awards for my work in social media and photography but none has not made me rich or popular so far.

 I am a nonconformist and an obsessive compulsive artisan .
 Most people say I demand perfection on almost everything, both for myself and everyone close to me.
 I’m sociable and is civil with any disagreement about anything.
-Of course, I hate politics.
+But, I hate politics.

 I ‘m often seen around in casual clothes, ride my mountain bike to work whenever possible and prefer the comfort of less crowded places.